yoctoproject/poky/documentation/brief-yoctoprojectqs/index.rst

    much more will help to run multiple builds and increase performance by reusing build artifacts.

+-  At least &MIN_RAM; Gbytes of RAM, though a modern modern build host with as much RAM and as many CPU cores as possible is strongly recommended to maximize build performance.

 -  Runs a supported Linux distribution (i.e. recent releases of Fedora, openSUSE, CentOS, Debian, or Ubuntu).
 For a list of Linux distributions that support the Yocto Project, see the